Buffalo jump

-A buffalo jump, or sometimes bison jump, is a cliff formation that Indigenous peoples of North America, beginning with Clovis culture, historically used to hunt and kill plains bison in mass quantities.
+A buffalo jump, or sometimes bison jump, is a cliff formation that Indigenous peoples of North America, beginning with the Clovis culture (c.
+11,100–10,800 BCE), historically used to hunt and kill plains bison in mass quantities.
 The broader term game jump refers to a man-made jump or cliff used for hunting other game, such as reindeer.

 Method of the hunt

 Buffalo being chased off a cliff, painted by Alfred Jacob Miller in the late 19th century.

 Hunters herded the bison and drove them over the cliff; this process would serve to break the buffalos' legs and render them immobile, though often still alive and in great pain.
 Tribe members would wait below the jump and then close in with spears and bows to finish the kill.
 The Blackfoot people called the buffalo jumps "pishkun", which loosely translates as "deep blood kettle".
 They believed that if any buffalo escaped these killings then the rest of the buffalo would learn to avoid humans, which would make future hunts more difficult.

 Due to the large number of buffalo that would be driven over the cliff, the practice has been criticized as having been highly wasteful.
 Many of the animals driven over the cliffs did not end up getting harvested as most would rot or go to waste.
 This was due primarily to the primitive tools and harvesting techniques available to indigenous peoples at the time.
 Such tools and methods made it impossible to harvest so many dead or dying animals fast enough to beat the onset of rotting, and therefore vast amounts of unharvested, wasted carcasses were left to rot out in the open.

 Buffalo jump sites are often identified by rock cairns, which were markers designating "drive lanes", by which bison would be funneled over the cliff.
 These drive lanes would often stretch for several miles.

 Buffalo jump sites yield significant archaeological evidence because processing sites and camps were always nearby.
 The sites yield information as to how the Native Americans used the bison for food, clothing, and shelter.
 Plains Indians, in particular, depended on the bison for their survival.

 In one of his journals, Meriwether Lewis describes how a buffalo jump was practiced during the Lewis and Clark Expedition: